-The financial services, food and beverage businesses and new venture businesses are small and diversified, and accordingly they are not separately addressed as one independent category.
-In the years ended December 31, 2023 and 2022, the revenue from other businesses was \$1,083,971 and \$568,248, respectively, generated mainly by Korean and Singaporean café shops and restaurants.
+The financial services, food and beverage businesses and new venture businesses are small and diversified, and accordingly they are not separately addressed as independent categories.
+In the years ended December 31, 2024 and 2023, the revenue from other businesses was \$1,507,715 and \$1,083,971, respectively, generated mainly by Korean and Singaporean café shops and restaurants.